-Assessment: Students will participate in a musical performance of a chosen piece to an audience and will create a musical composition.
-They will also undertake theory and musicology examinations based on the senior external assessment.
-This subject links to the Senior General Subject Music.
+Assessment: Students will participate in a musical performance of a chosen piece to an audience and will create a musical composition alongside musicology assessment.
+This subject links to the Senior General Subject - Music.

-VISUAL ART
+VISUAL ARTS

-Why study Visual Art?
-Studying Visual Art allows students the opportunity to further develop their creative intelligence through making original and exploratory works of art.
-Students work in a fun, fast paced studio setting and are given the opportunity to exhibit their works in the College gallery and at various exhibitions across the year.
-Studying Art allows students to express themselves, stretch their imaginations and create artworks in which they take pride.
+Why study Visual Arts?

+Studying Visual Art allows students the opportunity to further develop their thinking and problem solving skills through making original and exploratory works of art.
+Students work in a fun, fast paced studio setting where they stretch their imaginations and develop the ability to communicate across visual, written and digital platforms.
+Throughout the year students exhibit their works in the College gallery and at various exhibitions.